Relation Field Type

 Iftrue

-, the field is read-only, and users cannot modify the relation. -
+, the field is read-only and cannot be edited by the user.
+Default:false

 hidden (boolean): Optional.